The Matches: Hiatus and Album 4 (2009–2013)

 Hurwitz sent the band's new demos out to major record labels, attempting to get them a new recording contract, but the labels wanted them to alter the songs to make them more marketable.
 "There seemed to be some kind of core ideology that was sort of at risk of being compromised from within and without", said Harris, who at the same time had begun working on a new musical project with Jake Grigg of Australian band Something with Numbers.
 Devoto, meanwhile, had been working on his own material which Hurwitz helped him develop into an acoustic project.
 Additionally, the impact of the Great Recession affected the band's ability to tour: with their extensive touring schedules, they would stay with friends or with their parents when home, but as fuel prices and other costs increased, they could no longer break even on tours and were starting to accrue debt.
 They decided to stay home and record, and only tour when it would be lucrative, but such opportunities became fewer and further between.
 "So we were home longer and longer," said Harris, "which meant we were homeless longer and longer or crashing at our parents' longer and longer."

 The Matches announced a hiatus on July 9, 2009.
 On August 12, they released their fourth album, The Matches Album 4, Unreleased; Graphics?
 Title?
 Or Not Needed?, recorded at Talking House Productions studios and produced by John Paulsen, with two tracks produced by Miles Hurwitz.
-The album comprised the band's most recent demos and unreleased songs, described in the release notes as "the final original recordings from the Matches prior to their hiatus."
+The album comprised previously unreleased songs, previously released B-sides and bonus tracks, and the band's most recent demos, and was described in the release notes as "the final original recordings from the Matches prior to their hiatus."
 The title was the subject line of an email from Hurwitz asking about the proposed album.
 "The album name is basically making fun of our manager's verbose e-mails", said Harris; "[The title] was just the subject header [of his e-mail], and it had all these semicolons and like a four-way conjunction, so we just sent back the shortest e-mail saying, 'That's the title.'
 He tried to get us to change it a number of times, but we were like, 'Nope.
 That's it.'"
-The band played a pair of sold out farewell shows on August 22 at the Troubadour in West Hollywood and August 23 at the Fillmore in San Francisco.
+The band played a pair of sold-out farewell shows on August 22 at the Troubadour in West Hollywood and August 23 at the Fillmore in San Francisco.
 Harris said of the latter that "the final show was I think the Matches' best show.
 We sold out the Fillmore which is where I used to make nachos as a kid—it was one of my first jobs.
 It was a really weird, full-circle vindication of a dream.
 It was a really nice goodbye."